Strategy20 min read

 2. Use Social Listening to Find Buyer Intent

-Smart Twitter B2B marketing goes beyond posting content—it involves actively listening for signals that indicate buying interest.
+Smart Twitter B2B marketing goes beyond posting content.
+It involves actively listening for signals that indicate buying interest.

 Monitor for: